Luxury, translates to expensive but I’m guessing you already knew that. Skincare is no exception to that rule.

 Any savvy beauty buff knows there’s no such thing as a time-stopping or reversing miracle cream, and it’s highly doubtful there ever will be.
 Ageing is a natural process and nothing, nout, nada is going to stop it.
 However, If we develop a good skincare routine and make informed product choices we can do our bit to slow the ravages of time.

 I love the idea of luxury skincare but, all too often, it’s not ethically produced and/ or, I can’t afford it.

 The packaging looks and feels luxe, it’s chunky and unusual in appearance which I believe may account for some of the cost.
 My luxury product is skincare extraordinaire Deborah Mitchell’s award-winning, signature Black Bee Venom Mask.
-What’s more, Deborah’s brand Heaven skincare is cruelty-free and use only natural, organic ingredients which for me, is an important factor.
+What’s more, Deborah’s brand Heaven skincare is cruelty-free and use only natural, organic ingredients which for me, is the all-important factor.

 What makes it special?

 Black bee venom is so rare, only 500 Black Bee Venom Masks are produced annually.
 With that in mind, I wanted to delve a little deeper into the subject of luxury skincare costs so I asked the founder and owner of Heaven Skincare Deborah Michell what she could tell me about why her iconic product is so costly.